Peru’s president accuses AG of damaging big corruption probe

 The South American nation has been battling against a scourge of deeply entrenched corruption allegedly involving every living former president as well as numerous judges, politicians and business leaders caught making backroom deals in recent years.

-Vizcarra was sworn in as Peru’s president in March when Pedro Pablo Kuczynski resigned the presidency after opposition lawmakers revealed his private consulting company had received money from Odebrecht while he was government Cabinet minister.
+Vizcarra was sworn in as Peru’s president in March when Pedro Pablo Kuczynski resigned from the presidency after opposition lawmakers revealed his private consulting company had received money from Odebrecht while he was a government minister.

 The two prosecutors removed from their posts were also leading probes into three other former presidents — Alejandro Toledo, Ollanta Humala and Alan Garcia — on suspicion of having received money from Odebrecht.
 Keiko Fujimori, a two-time former presidential contender who leads the opposition party, has been jailed while she is investigated.